 3 Kato Pyrgos

-Having driven northeast around Chrysochou Bay, through the villages of Pomos and Pachyammos, stay for a while in quiet Kato Pyrgos, exploring from here the forests of Tiliria.
+Having driven northeast around Chrysochou Bay, through the villages of Pomos and Pachyammos, stay for a while in quiet Kato Pyrgos, from where you can explore the forests of Tiliria.

 5 The northern Troodos